 Step 3: Detaching Spring Pads

 Remove the spring safety pad by loosening the straps.
-If there is any tree sap, birds poop, or other residue clean them using any detergent solution.
+If there is any tree sap, birds poop, or other residues, clean them using any detergent solution.

-The safety pad may get damaged if it comes in contact with water so don’t soak it in water.
-Then keep it in sun to make it dry.
+The safety pad may get damaged if it comes in contact with water, so don’t soak it in water.
+Then keep it in the sun to make it dry.
 Now fold it and tie it with a strap.

 Step 4: Taking Care of the Remaining Parts